Katee/sandwich_api/README.md

 Background
 ----------

-All sandwiches come open face with toasted white bread.
+All sandwiches come open face with bread of the day.

 Topping order is not guaranteed.